Rmbruno11/fashionette/README.md

   - **Third party service:**

     To get to the data, we use the third party service TVMaze, which provides a convenient API to search for movie titles.
+Using a cache for Optimization of the number of HTTP requests.

     Their API description can be found here: http://www.tvmaze.com/api

   - **Running the unit tests:**